Flounder is a mild, white fish that is delicious served sauteed, baked and more. Here are five more facts to learn more about this popular fish.

 - Flounder is … flat.
 The actual fish, I mean.
 (Actually, very much like Ariel’s friend … fancy that!).

 - Flounder has … a mild flavor.
 When you see recipes calling for a mild white fish, it can be a good choice.
 It’s a lean white fish with a flaky flesh.
+It works well in fish and chips, fish tacos, fish stews … you get the idea.

 - Flounder refers to … four different fish.
+That’s right.
 According to the NOAA, there are four fish that fall into this category — arrowtooth, summer, winter and yellowtail.
 Winter and yellowtail are most commonly caught in New England.

 - Flounder has … good and bad varieties in terms of sustainability.
 You should really check out the Monterey Bay Aquarium’s Seafood Watch chart on flounder before you buy.
 It really does matter — for you and for the Earth.
+Choosing sustainable seafood helps keep our bodies of water plentiful with fish.
+In the long term, we want that so that fish continue to be a good and viable food.

 - Flounder is … really delicious in Oven Poached Flounder with Garlic and Olive Oil.
 Just sayin’.
+In case you wanted to make it or something.

 Are you a fan of this fish?
 What’s your favorite way to prepare it?
 Share in the comments below!